 In a world without TV, internet or social media their skills as press photographer and graphic artist were continually needed to spread the positive news that was growing from the reconcilliation work undertaken by Buchman and his team.
 Now that the war was over they could return to Europe.
 Arthur proudly introduced his fiancé to his family in England one by one.
-Nothing was said about the past and all were relieved that Arthur would be getting married and settle down!
+Nothing was said about the past and all were all obviously relieved that Arthur would be getting married and settling down – or so they thought!

-The MRA work was now focused on rebuilding and an old hotel that had been a refugee camp during the war was bought by the Swiss MRA team who saw this as their opportunity to contribute to rebuilding the world as they due to neutrality had been spared the many attorcities of war.
+The MRA work was now focused on rebuilding and an old hotel, that had been a refugee camp during the war, was bought by the Swiss MRA team who saw this as their opportunity to contribute to rebuilding the world as they due to neutrality had been spared the many attorcities of war.
 Many many famillies gave their savings in order to buy and refurbish what became a conference center in the little village of Caux up the mountain above Montreux.
-While Arthur and Signe were in Norway they decided with Signe’s family that the wedding should be held at the newly furbished MRA conference center in Caux that autumn.
-All of Signe’s family joined them, and Arthur’s closest brother Tigs was his best man.
+While Arthur and Signe were in Norway they decided with Signe’s family that the wedding should be held at the newly furbished MRA conference center in Caux that September.
+Lillan and Nussa travelled down to Caux with Signe at the beginning of August and they all shared a room together untill the wedding when the rest of Signe’s family joined them.
+Arthur’s closest brother Tigs was his best man.
+By now most of their friends were in Caux and could be their bridesmaids and ushers.

 WEDDING